Admission to the College

-Students who wish to register at the college after an absence of three or more academic semesters (not including May or summer terms) must apply for readmission through the Office of Admissions.
+Students who wish to register at the college after an absence of three or more academic semesters (not including summer terms) must apply for readmission through the Office of Admissions.
 Returning students are subject to the academic requirements in effect at the time of their re-entry.
 Westminster College makes every effort to honor coursework taken in previous years; however, due to curriculum changes, this cannot be guaranteed.
 Previous coursework in question must be reviewed by individual academic departments with a final agreement submitted in writing to the Registrar’s Office.

 Former students who have attended other colleges or universities during their absence must apply for readmission as a returning student and must meet all applicable requirements for admission.
 Students will be reevaluated for transfer merit scholarships based on all college credits taken, including those from Westminster.
 It should be noted that students who attend other colleges or universities during a summer session are not required to reapply.
 Transfer credit for such courses are subject to the college’s regular transfer policies as stated in the Degree Requirements section of this catalog.

 In accordance with the Higher Education Reauthorization Act, Westminster College will readmit veterans at the same academic status in which they left the institution, provided the veteran notifies the college in advance of their deployments and are not absent from the institution for more than five years, cumulatively.
 Those students who fail to provide advance notice may re-enroll after providing proof of service.

 Readmission of Servicemembers and Veterans

 In accordance with the Higher Education Reauthorization Act, Westminster College will readmit military service members at the same academic status in which they left the institution for service activation or deployments, provided the student notifies the college in advance of their deployments and are not absent from the institution for more than five years, cumulatively.
 Those students who fail to provide advance notice may re-enroll after providing proof of service.